Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Feynman--Kac integrands and semigroups

 is implied by the $\PP$-a.s. validity for all $s\ge0$ of the four relations

 as well as

 and

 Recall that the left and rightmost integrals in \eqref{MarkV} are set equal to zero on the $\PP$-zero set $\scr{N}_V(x)$ introduced in \eqref{defNVx}, and the analogous convention applies to the expression in the middle for each $z$.
-However, if $\gamma\in \Omega\setminus\scr{N}_V(x)$, and $X_t^x(\gamma)=z$, then $V(z+X_{t+\bullet}-X_t)$ is locally integrable.
+However, if $\gamma\in \Omega\setminus\scr{N}_V(x)$, and $X_t^x(\gamma)=z$, then $V(z+X_{t+\bullet}(\gamma)-X_t(\gamma))$ is locally integrable.
 This implies that \eqref{MarkV} holds for all $s\ge0$ at least on $\Omega\setminus\scr{N}_V(x)$.
 Straightforward computations further show that \eqref{Mark2} and \eqref{Mark3} hold on $\Omega$ for all $s\ge0$ and $0<\UV\le \infty$.
-Again by direct computations based on \eqref{defuUV} (virtually identical to the ones in the proof of \cite[Lemma~4.18]{MatteMoller.2018}), we can also verify \eqref{Mark4} for all $s\ge0$ and on $\Omega$, provided that $\UV\in(0,\infty)$.
-Since the set of exponential vectors is total in $\Fock$, these remarks prove the assertion for finite $\UV$.
+Again by direct computations based on \eqref{defuUV} (virtually identical to the ones in the proof of \cite[Lemma~4.18]{MatteMoller.2018}), we can also verify \eqref{Mark4} on $\Omega$ for all $s\ge0$ and $\UV\in(0,\infty)$.
+(Here we also use that the scalar product in the second line of \eqref{Mark4} is real.)
+Since the set of exponential vectors is total in $\Fock$, these remarks prove the assertion for finite~$\UV$.